-The proof of Theorem 2 draws on ideas from [8, 9], and our approach makes use of the Regularity-Blow-up method.
-We also employ several new ideas (particularly with regard to dealing with socalled exceptional vertices).
-In the next section we give an overview of the proof of Theorem 2.
+The proof of Theorem 2 draws on ideas from [7, 8], and our approach makes use of the Regularity-Blow-up method.
+Note though that several new ideas (particularly with regard to dealing with so-called exceptional vertices) are needed.
+In the next section we give an overview of the proof of

+Theorem 2.
 In Section 3 we introduce some notation, as well as several fundamental properties of locally dense graphs.
 The Regularity and Blow-up lemmas are presented in Section 4.
 A key step in the proof of Theorem 2 is to show that the hypothesis of this theorem ensures G contains the rth power of a Hamilton cycle; we prove this in Section 5.
-The proof of Theorem 2 then breaks into two main parts: the proof of two so-called Lemmas for H (presented in Section 6) and the Lemma for G(presented in Section 7).
+The proof of Theorem 2 then breaks into two main parts: the proof of two so-called Lemmas for H (presented in Section 6) and the Lemma for G (presented in Section 7).
 In Section 8 we combine all these results to prove Theorem 2.
 We give some concluding remarks in Section 9.